pawn-lang/pawndoc/readme.md

 in the output, taking all its documentation with it.  `fixes.inc` has an instance of this spanning several hundred lines and nearly as many function definitions, because using a fake extra function for all of them would have been massively excessive.

+The size of the output XML file may be limited, and too many pawndoc comments may crash the compiler.
+Though I do not know where this limit is.

 ## Automata Issue